MessageFlow-Vercom/azure-dev/Send-Email-Azure-LogicApp-MessageFlow/README.md

 - On the Logic App designer top toolbar, select "Save".

-- The generated HTTP URL now appears under HTTP URL on the "When a HTTP request is received" screen.
+- The generated "HTTP URL" now appears under "HTTP URL" on the "When a HTTP request is received" screen.
 Select the copy icon to copy the URL to use later.

 <img width="628" height="417" alt="" src="https://github.com/user-attachments/assets/daa81dbc-588f-4fb5-a020-0a8b9a5ad9ca" />